Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Fitting strategy and dataset

-A first application of the model is the calibration of the PMT response, i.e., the determination of the calibration coefficient $C_i$ for each PMT.
-This can be achieved by analyzing events originating from a known position in the $(XY)$ plane, with identical energy deposition $L$ and track topology.
-To this end, a dataset is selected consisting of events with a single light cluster in the camera image and a single signal recorded by each of the four PMTs.
-These events are acquired during exposure to a $^{55}$Fe radioactive source, which emits both $K_\alpha$ and $K_\beta$ X-rays of $^{55}$Mn, though for our detector these lines merge into an effectively monochromatic line averaged at 5.9\,keV due to its limited resolution.
-A clean sample of $^{55}$Fe events is selected following the analysis reported in previous studies \cite{LIME,bib:fe55}.
+A first application of the model is the in-situ calibration of the PMT response, whose relevance lies in accounting not only for gain equalization but also for geometric and alignment effects, as well as material-dependent factors influencing light collection.
+The calibration consists in the determination of the coefficient $C_i$ for each PMT.

-The PMT waveforms produced by the resulting electron recoils typically exhibit a single peak, as shown in Fig.~\ref{fig:event}.
-The integrated charge is computed within a 60 ns time window centered on the peak.
-For the Bayesian fit, a flat prior is assigned to each calibration parameter, defined over a positive range bounded from above at a value of 10$^7$\,a.u. just to preserve the unitary of the pdf.
+This is achieved by analyzing events from a known position in the $(XY)$ plane with identical energy deposition $L$ and track topology.
+For this purpose, we select a dataset of $N=n$ events characterized by a single light cluster in the camera image and a single signal recorded by each of the four PMTs.
+These events are acquired during exposure to a $^{55}$Fe radioactive source similarly to what described in section~\ref{sec:PMT-signal}.

 An example of the inferred posterior distributions is shown in Fig.~\ref{fig:calib_posterior}, where the mean values are normalized to $C_1$.
 The 16th, 50th, and 84th percentiles are indicated for each parameter, together with the correlation coefficients displayed in the upper-right subplots.